IkarosKappler/plotboilerplate/docs_jekyll/index.md

 - SVG resizing does not work in Firefox (aspect ratio is always kept, even if clip box changes).
 Please use PNGs until this is fixed.
 - The BBTree.iterator() fails if the tree is empty!
 (Demos)
 - The minifid BBTree and BBTreeCollection files do not export anything.
 The un-minified does.
 Why that?
+- Arcs and ellipses break when non-uniform scaling (scalex!=scaley) is applied.
+Convert them to Bézier curves before drawing.
 - Currently no more known.
 Please report bugs.
 ## Basics
 [How to use the basic classes](basics.html "How to use the basic classes")